Silver-Ore-Team/zBassMusic/docs/docs/user-guide/getting-started/plugin-loading.md

 # Plugin Loading

 The next step is loading zBassMusic.dll to the Gothic memory, so it activates.
 There are several ways of doing it depending on your environment and expectations.
 Some methods are global for the whole Gothic installation where the plugin will always load indifferently if you start mod A, mod B or the original game.
 Other methods make it possible to isolate the plugin to a single mod, so it doesn't mess with others.

 During the development, it's fine to use global methods on a local installation but when you are going to ship the mod to other players, you should select an option with isolation.
-You never know if the player has a clean Gothic only for your mod or a gigadirctory with hundreds of GothicStarter entries, so you don't want to break someone's game by loading unsolicited DLLs globally.
+You never know if the player has a clean Gothic only for your mod or a giga-directory with hundreds of GothicStarter entries, so you don't want to break someone's game by loading unsolicited DLLs globally.

 ## Union 1.0m

 This method requires the player to install Union.
 Good option if your mod already uses other Union plugins and the runtime is there.

 ??? danger "Global Method"